darkn3to/dinner-problem/readme.md

 2. Ayaan and Abhinav have recently had a disagreement, so they should not be invited together.
 3. Harsh gets along with everyone.

-Given these constraints, Dhruv wants to find all possible combinations of three friends he can invite to ensure a pleasant evening.
+Given these constraints, Dhruv wants to find all possible combinations of friends he can invite to ensure a pleasant evening.

-Use Grover's search algorithm to find all valid combinations of three friends that Dhruv can invite to the dinner.